 If the backup has been successful, you will see the following messages in the log:

 The backup operation successfully completed.
 The backup of volume (C:) completed successfully.
 The backup of the system state successfully completed [01.06.2020 09:52].

 Check the time of the last DC backup:

 Now it says that the last domain controller backup was performed today.

 The size of the directory with the domain controller backup on the server is about 9GB.
 In fact, we have got a VHDX file you can use to restore the OS from WSB, or you can manually mount the VHDX file and copy the files or folders you need from it.

 $WBadmin_cmd = "wbadmin start backup -backuptarget:$path -include:C:\Windows\NTDS\ntds.dit -quiet"

 The size of such a backup will be only 50-500MB depending on the AD database size.

 For automatic AD backup, create the C:\PS\Backup_AD_DC.ps1 script on your DC.
 Run it according to the schedule using Task Scheduler.
 You can create a Scheduler task from the GUI or with PowerShell.
 The main requirement is that the task must be run under the

 NT AUTHORITY\SYSTEMaccount with the Run with highest privileges option checked.
-For a daily AD domain controller backup, create the following task:
+For a daily AD domain controller backup, create the following scheduled task:

 $Trigger= New-ScheduledTaskTrigger -At 02:00am -Daily